 More information about Boulder Junction Park

 The 2012 Boulder Reservoir Master Plan indicated the need for renewal and renovation of several key facilities that support visitor use at the reservoir.
-Additionally, recent facility assessments of the Reservoir Bathhouse and Administration Building show that while some system deficiencies can be addressed through maintenance or minor repairs, others have reached or surpassed their expected life cycle and require significant repair, rehabilitation or replacement.
+Additionally, recent facility assessments of the Reservoir Visitor Services Center show that while some system deficiencies can be addressed through maintenance or minor repairs, others have reached or surpassed their expected life cycle and require significant repair, rehabilitation or replacement.
 Maintenance issues are affecting the operation of the facility and diminish the opportunities for quality visitor experiences at the reservoir.

-A planning project with a consultant team will begin in the first quarter of 2016 to review options for renewal of the bathhouse to meet several key program functions including restrooms, concessions, visitor areas and administrative functions.
-The purpose of the planning project will be to develop schematic alternatives and a recommended plan to address building functionality given current uses, proposed uses and demand.
+A planning project with a consultant team began in the first quarter of 2016 to review options for renewal of the Visitor Services Center to meet several key program functions including restrooms, concessions, visitor areas and administrative functions.

 More information about Scott Carpenter Pool Design